UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson04/generators.rst.txt

 {{VIDEO HERE}}

 Generators give you an iterator object with no access to the underlying data ... if it even exists.
-Conceptually iterators are about various ways to loop over data.
+Conceptually, iterators are about various ways to loop over data.
 They can generate data on the fly.
-Practically you can use either an iterator or a generator --- and a generator is a type of iterator.
+In general, you can use either an iterator or a generator --- in fact, a generator is a type of iterator.
 Generators do some of the book-keeping for you and therefore involve simpler syntax.